-Giorgio Vasari: Le vite, A cura di R. Bettarini, P. Barocchi, Florenz 1966, Bd.
-1, S. 103f.
+Giorgio Vasari.
+Le vite, a cura di Rosanna Bettarini e Paola Barocchi, Firenze, 1966, vol. 1, Testo, 103f.

-famous because the wife of the distinguished physicist in whose house Einstein stayed, recalled that he had forgotten his bedroom slippers and only brought one white collar, both of which she went to the store and bought for him.
-He had brought a change of trousers, both of which were wrinkled so she pressed one pair for him to wear at the great occasion.

-The first lecture, on January 9, was very technical and took place at the university at the invitation of Einstein's good friend and colleague Felix Ehrenhaft.
-The second lecture, the one that concerns us, was at the invitation of the prestigious association of invitation of the prestigious association of science lovers, the Urania, and took place on January 13 in an auditorium ordinarily reserved for public performances.
-The auditorium, with 3000 seats was filled to more than capacity.
-When he came to the lecture Einstein was wearing the dirty collar and the wrinkled pair of trousers, and he was too frightened to go to lectern unless his friend accompanied him.
-The lecture itself became famous for two reasons reported those who heard it.
+propounded a revolutionary theory about the universe, which, it was said, only a bare handful of people in the world could understand.
+The second was that not long before observable, objective evidence had been found that demonstrated that his theory was actually true!
+The visit itself became famous because the wife of the distinguished physicist in whose house Einstein stayed, recalled that he had forgotten his bedroom slippers and only brought one white collar, both of which she went to the store and bought for him.
+He had brought a change of trousers, both of which were wrinkled so she had one pair pressed for him to wear at the great occasion.
+The first two lectures, on January 10 and 11, were very technical and took place at the university at the invitation of Einstein's good friend and colleague Felix Ehrenhaft.
+The third lecture was at the invitation of the prestigious association of science lovers, the Urania, and took place on January 13 in an auditorium ordinarily reserved for public performances.
+The auditorium's 3000 seats were filled to more than capacity.
+When he came to the lecture Einstein was wearing the dirty collar and the wrinkled pair of trousers, and he was too frightened to go to the lectern unless his friend accompanied him.
+The lecture itself became famous for two reasons reported by those who heard it.
 No one in the room understood anything of what he was saying; and he delivered the lecture in such a monotone, without emphasis or modulation of any kind and finally simply walked away from the lectern without a word of conclusion.
 Only after the speaker failed to reappear did the audience realize that the lecture was over, whereupon they applauded politely and went home.
+I have so far been unable to learn the actual content of this "popular" presentation, except that unlike the specialized papers at the university, the Urania lecture was about the general theory of relativity.